terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Overview/FrameworkStack.txt

 Building blocks of Common Library
 --------------------------------------------------------------------------------

-\ `Common Library <https://github.com/terasolunaorg/terasoluna-gfw>`_\  includes ``+ alpha`` functionalities which are not available in Spring Ecosystem or other dependent libraries included in TERASOLUNA Global Framework.
+\ `Common Library <https://github.com/terasolunaorg/terasoluna-gfw>`_\  includes ``+ alpha`` functionalities which are not available in Spring Ecosystem or other dependent libraries included in TERASOLUNA Server Framework for Java (5.x).
-Basically, application development is possible using TERASOLUNA Global Framework even without this library.
+Basically, application development is possible using TERASOLUNA Server Framework for Java (5.x) even without this library.
 It is a "nice to have" kind of existence.

 .. tabularcolumns:: |p{0.05\linewidth}|p{0.30\linewidth}|p{0.35\linewidth}|p{0.30\linewidth}|
 .. list-table::